1,616 total views, 9 views today

 Company has been Struck off – what does it mean?

 A company is said to be struck off or dissolved when the name of the company is removed from the Companies House register.
 It means, the company cannot do business any more, cannot trade, make payments, sell assets, or anything involved in the business activities.
 And if the company does any business after its strike-off then it will lead to a serious of legal repercussions, like penalties, and a directorship will be taken off for up to 15 years and personal liability can be used to pay the company debts and so on.

-Importantly, once the company has been struck off, the name of the company will become available for new companies to register. so, if you want to restore the company again, you have to check the availability of the same name, if it is not available, you have to find a different company name, that’s really serious.
+Once the company has been struck off, name of the company will become available for new companies to register. so, if you want to restore the company again, you have to check the availability of the same name, if it is not available, you have to find a different company name, that’s really serious.

 Strike off Company under Companies Act, 2013

 - Section 248 explains the complete information and the power of Register of companies to take the name of the company from the ROC.

 - To restore the company name, it can appeal to the NCLT under section 252.